Degik/ClimatePredictor/README.md

 ---

+## Overview

+In many real-world scenarios, climate data is collected by various weather stations or institutions spread across different locations.
+Sharing or centralizing such data can be challenging due to privacy regulations, ownership concerns, or infrastructure constraints.

+This project integrates **Reinforcement Learning (RL)** and **Federated Learning (FL)** into a unified system for climate forecasting, enabling models to:
+- Learn optimal climate predictions through RL-based decision-making.
+- Train collaboratively on decentralized datasets without sharing raw data via FL.
+- Combine RL and FL to enhance predictive performance while preserving data privacy.

+To manage large-scale distributed training and parallel computation efficiently, the project leverages the **Ray framework** (2.40v), which enables scalable RL and FL implementations by distributing workloads across multiple nodes.

+By merging these techniques, the project highlights:
+- The benefits of integrating RL and FL in climate prediction pipelines.
+- How local training and global model aggregation improve forecasting accuracy.
+- Performance trade-offs between different learning strategies in decentralized environments.

+---

 ## Features

 - **Unified RL & FL Training Pipeline**: The system jointly trains reinforcement learning agents and federated models to enhance climate predictions.